 Weekend 3: 3rd/4th/5th July (Retreat) – Monkton Wyld Court, Bridport, Dorset DT6 6DQ

 Weekend 4: 12th /13th September – Beethoven Centre, Third Ave, London W10 4JL

 Weekend 5: 3rd/4th October – Beethoven Centre, Third Ave, London W10 4JL

 As student numbers for this course are limited, there will be an application process.
 Students who have completed the course, Special Yoga for Special Children, will be eligible to apply.
 Please express your interest in joining the course by completing the form:

-There will be four weekends over the course where we will meet, three in London and one as a retreat weekend in Wiltshire.
+There will be five weekends over the course where we will meet, four in London and one as a retreat weekend in Dorset.
 Each participant will be allocated a course mentor who will support them through this training journey, as well as a “buddy” group, giving the opportunity of peer-to-peer support.
-There will also be six sangha meetings led by Jyoti.
+There will also be four sangha meetings led by Jyoti.

 Cultivation of Heart Practices

 We will share with you and support you with personal and practical knowledge to use heart-based practices.
 This will help you to further develop your own spiritual practices by entering deeply into the place of the heart to find more ease, peace and connection in your being.
 You will be invited to keep a spiritual diary as part of the process.